lyloster/CMatrixExercise/README.md

 Tasks:
 1. Implement createMatrix for RANDOM matrixType.
 Look for how to create a random number in C online. --> DONE
-2. Implement flipVertical.
+2. Implement flipVertical. --> Working on
 3. Implement flipHorizontal.
 4. Implement copyMatrix.
-Re-use createMatrix
+Re-use createMatrix. --> Working on
 5. Implement createMatrix for IDENTITY matrixType.
 You can levarage emptyOutMatrix() function.
 6. Implement inverseMatrix.
 7. Implement rotateLeft.
 Follow similar steps to inverseMatrix.